 Whether you prefer public transport, driving, cycling, walking or gliding on the water, it’s easy to get around Canberra.
 Driving is one of the best ways to see Canberra.
 With plenty of parking, no tollways and very little congestion, you’ll find driving in Canberra a breeze.
 Either bring your own or hire a car when you get here.

-You can travel to some of Canberra’s most iconic attractions aboard the Tourist Loop service.
+You can travel to some of Canberra’s most iconic attractions aboard the Culture Loop service.
 Operating seven days a week, routes 81/981 take passengers to the Australian National Botanic Gardens, Australian War Memorial, National Arboretum, National Museum of Australia, National Zoo & Aquarium and Parliament House, just to name a few.

 Choose your own adventure, or take a tour and learn more about Australia’s capital with the help of a knowledgeable guide.